barebox/barebox/Documentation/user/bootchooser.rst

 or by e.g. setting ``boot.default`` to ``bootchooser``.

-.. note:: As ``boot.default`` accepts multiple values, it can also be used to specify a fallback boot target in case the bootchooser fails booting, e.g.
+.. note:: As ``boot.default`` accepts multiple values, it can also be used to specify a fallback boot target in case bootchooser fails booting, e.g.
   ``bootchooser recovery``.

 Bootchooser Targets